-- > Children will always have a pediatric first aid trained member of staff with them. - > Parents should alert the school is their child contracts a notifiable disease. - > Parents will be informed of the administration of medicine and the time is was given the same day or as soon as reasonably practicable. - > Parents will be informed of an accident and the first aid given the same day or as soon as reasonably practicable.
+- > Children will always have a pediatric first aid trained member of staff with them. - > Parents should alert the school if their contracts a notifiable disease - > Parents will be informed of the administration of medicine and the time it was given the same day or as soon as reasonably practicable - > Parents will be informed of an accident and the first aid given the same day or as soon as reasonably practicable.